 Allow Yourself to Process

 It can be a lot easier and feel a lot safer to squish down uncomfortable feelings or to keep busy and ignore them.
 This might even be something you learned to do in your past that you’re struggling to let go of.
 Giving yourself the time to process your feelings allows them to diffuse which makes them feel a lot less dangerous to your brain.
 Even if those feelings are ages old, invite them to the surface, don’t fight them or rationalize them, and comfort and reassure yourself through them.
-Many people find that when they’ve bottled feelings or struggled to let go of the past there is a grieving process.
+Many people find that when they’ve bottled feelings and are holding on to the past, there is a grieving process.
 Allow yourself to move through that.
 And know that feelings and emotions aren’t permanent, you are safe, and you will come through the other side lighter and more joyful.

 Seek Professional Help

-If you’re really struggling with letting go of the past or you have unresolved trauma or shame it might be necessary to seek professional help.
+If you’re really struggling with letting go of the past or you have unresolved trauma or shame, it might be necessary to seek professional help.
 Not all past challenges can or should be worked through alone.
-Seek a therapist who can provide you with a safe judgement free space to process.
+Seek a therapist who can provide you with a safe, judgment-free space to process.

 You Deserve It

-It might seem like a daunting or even impossible task to let go of the past but it’s well worth it.
-You deserve to live the life you’ve been dreaming off.
+Keep all of these points in mind when you’re thinking about how to let go of the past and be happy.
+It might seem like a daunting or even impossible task at first, but it’s well worth it.
+You deserve to live the life you’ve been dreaming of.
 You deserve to be unburdened by the past and free to grow and explore.
 Take the first steps today to let go of the past so you can be happy and write the next chapters of your life with freedom, intention, and wild abandon!